Rakshith0405/learning_logs_rebuild/README.md

 Since GitHub Codespaces has a limited active time, I have deployed the `/htop` endpoint in my **previous Django project, which is also hosted on AWS**. although it is not the main branch, i created a seperate branch for the purpose of the assessment. and made changes to my existing django project.
+### 📌  The changes are made in 'assessment' brach (please do navigate if the default branch is main)
 ### 📌 How to Access the `/htop` Endpoint:
 ✅ **Live URL:** https://organic-guacamole-j65wjvrxrxg25qw6-8000.app.github.dev/htop/
 ✅ **GitHub Repository:** https://github.com/Rakshith0405/learning_logs_rebuild